Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Introduction

 We had hoped that the total dichromatic polynomial $Q_\Phih$ would be a universal Tutte invariant of weighted gain graphs, in the sense that every Tutte invariant is an evaluation of it.
 However, we are sure it is not.
 It takes no account of balanced loops and loose edges.
 When we attempted to improve it, even without weights, by incorporating variables for those edges, there were relations amongst the variables that suggest a universal Tutte invariant more general than $Q_\Phih$ exists but is very complicated.
 Finding that universal invariant, even for gain graphs without weights, is certain to be very challenging.

-We proceed now to a section of technical definitions and then to the definition and properties of the total dichromatic polynomial, including a spanning-forest expansion (but not a spanning-tree expansion).
-Then in Section \myref{coloration} we specialize to counting proper colorations and the application to lattice-point--counting problems.
+We proceed now to a section of technical definitions and then to the definition and properties of the total dichromatic polynomial, including a spanning-forest expansion (but not a spanning-tree expansion; that would be a semimatroid Tutte polynomial, for which we refer the reader to Ardila \cite{ArdilaSemi}).
+Then in Section \ref{coloration} we specialize to counting proper colorations and the application to lattice-point--counting problems.
 We conclude with the connection to Noble and Welsh \cite{NW}.